Tautorn/Blog/README.md

 -----

 [en-US]
-I created this blog to talk abount subjects that I like.
+I created this blog to talk about subjects that I like.
 I'm not just going to talk about Javascript, but from technology, diversous subjects, maybe Dota!? =0

 I've already published some articles in the medium, if you want to follow me there too: [brunocarneirofs](https://medium.com/@brunocarneirofs)